Effect of the electronic pressure on the energy and magnetic moment of charged test particles in turbulent

-Once the stationary turbulent state is reached, $5\times 10^5$ charged test particles are inserted in the fluid.
+Once the stationary turbulent state is reached, $5\times 10^5$ charged test particles are inserted in the fluid representing protons.
 They are evolved along with the plasma fields, yet their presence does not affect the fluid itself.
 The latter property is what defines the particles as test particles.
+During their evolution, the guide field $B_0$ is kept constant.
 To describe their dynamic within an electromagnetic field we use the non-relativistic Lorentz force:

 Here, $\mathbf{v}$ is the velocity of the particle, $q$ is its charge and $m$ its mass.
 The magnetic field is obtained directly from the MHD equations.
 The electric field can be derived from the generalized Ohm's law.
-If we write it in a dimensionless form using a characteristic electric field defined as $E_0 = v_0B_0/c$, we obtain the following expression,
+If we write it in a dimensionless form using a characteristic electric field defined as $E_0 = v_0b_0/c$, we obtain the following expression,

 The term proportional to $\mathbf{J}\times\mathbf{B}$ is known as the Hall term and the term proportional to $\nabla p_e$ is the electronic pressure (EP) term.
-The quantity $\epsilon = \rho_{ii}/L$ stands for the Hall scale, where $\rho_{ii} = m_p c/\sqrt{4\pi\rho_0e^2}$ is the proton inertial length.
-In this last expression, $m_p$ and $e$ are the mass and charge of the proton, respectively.
-We will take $\rho_{ii}$ to be equal to the dissipation scale.
-This assumption is supported by the fact that solar wind observations show $\rho_{ii}\sim l_d$ \cite{dissip}.
+For consistency, in simulations where the Hall effect is neglected, it will be disregarded both in \eqref{mhd3} and \eqref{ohm generalizado}.
+The quantity $\epsilon = d_{i}/L$ stands for the Hall scale, where $d_{i} = m_p c/\sqrt{4\pi\rho_0e^2}$ is the proton inertial length.
+We will take $d_{i}$ to be equal to the dissipation scale.
+This assumption is supported by the fact that solar wind observations show $d_{i}\sim l_d$ \cite{dissip}.
 If we now define $p$ as the total fluid pressure, $p_e$ as the electronic pressure and $p_i$ as the ionic one, then $p=p_i+p_e$.
 In addition, we take the electrons and ions to be in thermal equilibrium, meaning that $p_i = p_e$.

 We can write the equation of motion for the particles in dimensionless form, using the MHD units defined in the previous subsection, we obtain:

 where the dimensionless parameter $\alpha$ is: